LuaLink/docs/libraries.md

 }
 ```

 In this example, we are adding stefvanschie's [IF](https://github.com/stefvanschie/IF) library of version `0.10.11` from [Maven Central](https://repo.maven.apache.org/maven2/) repository.
-You can also see how to add and authenticate with a private repository using credentials, which might be essential when working with closed-source projects or [GitHub Packages](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry).
+You can also see how and authenticate with a private repository using credentials, which might be essential when working with closed-source projects or [GitHub Packages](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry).

 After restarting the server, we should be able to import and access any class that belongs to specified library(-ies).